Your Whole Body Needs You to Treat Your Sleep Apnea

 If you’ve been diagnosed with OSA, please take your doctor’s referrals seriously and seek out treatment.
 Often, treating OSA can prevent many of these conditions from developing.
 Or, if they’re preexisting, treating OSA can at least give you some relief from these other conditions.

-You can find numerous treatments available for OSA; if you fail at one, try another.
+You can find numerous treatments available for OSA.
+If one doesn't work for you, try another.
 Your body and your loved ones will thank you later!
 And, as many people who treat their OSA will attest, you’ll feel better and live longer.